Mastering Complexity in English: A Guide for Global Professionals

 “In summary, the key reasons are faster delivery, fewer mistakes, and lower costs.”

-In English, especially in professional settings, listeners often expect to be told explicitly where you are taking the conversation.
+In English, especially in professional settings, listeners often expect to be explicitly told where you are taking the conversation.
 Without these signposts, they may assume you have finished speaking or change the topic before you reach your main point.

 Bridge phrases act like road signs.
 They keep the listener on track and give you a moment to plan your next sentence.